Maintenance & Handling

 - Instruments should only be used for their intended purpose and by appropriately qualified clinicians

 - Always perform a detailed inspection of each instrument after use.
 Look for staining, freedom of movement on all moving parts, damage and corrosion.
-Any instrument failing this inspection should be removed from circulation and sent for repair (visit our website for full details of our repair and maintenance services)
+Any instrument failing this inspection should be removed from circulation and sent for repair

 - All joints should be rinsed and dried thoroughly after cleaning and an approved soluble lubricant applied